Kode-n-Rolla/shuka/README.md

 # shuka

-`shuka` is a small CLI tool for fetching verified smart contract source code from blockchain explorers and saving the full source tree locally.
+`shuka` is a CLI tool for fetching verified smart contract source code from blockchain explorers and saving the full source tree locally.

 It is built for the workflow where manually copying verified source files from